-Katja Martin-Rettberg is a first year PhD student in History of Art at The University of Edinburgh.
-After completing a Bachelor’s Degree in History of Art and French at the University of Glasgow (2018), she graduated from the MA in Arts Management, Policy and Practice at the University of Manchester in 2019.
-Her research is mainly concerned with cultural democracy, placemakings and gentrification.
+Katja Martin-Rettberg is a second year PhD researcher in History of Art at The University of Edinburgh.
+She holds a Bachelor’s Degree in History of Art and French from the University of Glasgow (2018), and an MA in Arts Management, Policy and Practice from the University of Manchester (2019).

-One of her personal strengths is public speaking, thanks to her past positions as a Tour Guide at The Hunterian (Glasgow, 2018) and Lecturer/Guide at Victor Hugo’s House (Guernsey, 2020).
-She was interviewed by BBC Guernsey to speak on behalf of Victor Hugo’s House (August, 2020), and published a press article on the contemporary art exhibitions Transition.1 and Transition.2 in The Guernsey Press (‘Aaron Yeandle, contemporary artist in Guernsey’, October 2020).
+One of her personal strengths is public speaking, thanks to past positions as a Tour Guide at The Hunterian (Glasgow, 2018) and Lecturer/Guide at Victor Hugo’s House (Guernsey, 2020).
+She was interviewed by BBC Guernsey on several occasions to speak on behalf of Victor Hugo’s House.

-Additionally, she is fluent in French, German, and Spanish.
-She has been thoroughly trained in Translation during her UG and past positions as Curatorial Assistant at Elizabeth Gaskell’s House in Manchester (2019) and Victor Hugo’s House in Guernsey (2020).
-Her language and translation skills have prepared her for future research to study cultural policies from broad international perspectives.
+She is fluent in French, German and Spanish, and has been thoroughly trained in Translation during her UG and past positions as Curatorial Assistant at Elizabeth Gaskell’s House in Manchester (2019) and Victor Hugo’s House in Guernsey (2020).

-Katja Martin-Rettberg’s current research project is an inter-disciplinary study on a relatively new cultural policy called ‘creative placemaking’.
+Katja Martin-Rettberg’s current research project is an inter-disciplinary visual study of emerging forms of cultural capital of arts organisations in Manchester.
 This project is covered by a cross-disciplinary supervisory team from the Arts and Social Sciences, and draws from the fields of Urban Visual Studies, Cultural Policy and Gentrification.